 ghd limited edition stylers also come in red and silver, and retail for $279 – see here for more info.

-This product was provided for review, which did not affect my opinion.
+This product was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy